koaning/tokenwiser/docs/index.md

 ### SpaCy Tools

 - `.component`: Contains spaCy compatible components that might be added as a pipeline step.
+- `.extension`: Contains spaCy compatible extensions that might be added manually.